 INTERNATIONAL ABSENCES: none

 - The teams are undefeated at home in the all-time league series.
-The Timbers have won two of four matches in Portland, with two draws, while both encounters at Buck Shaw Stadium have ended in draws.
+When the Quakes won 2-1 last July 27 at home, it was the first San Jose victory at Buck Shaw Stadium; the first three encounters all ended in draws The Timbers have won two of five matches in Portland, with three draws.

 - Coaches record: Mark Watson vs. POR: P2 W1 L0 D1 … Caleb Porter vs. SJ: P4 W1 L1 D2